 If you are reading this blog then I am willing to bet it might.
 You could be one of the nearly fifteen million people believed to be sociopaths living in America.
 Or you could be one of the 30 million people whose personalities I believe are part of the the sociopathic spectrum.
 And we’re not talking strictly criminals either.
 Doctors, lawyers, teachers, mail carriers — all types of individuals are hiding in plain sight as sociopaths.

 I hid for years.
-I knew as early as five that something was off.
+I knew as early as seven that something was off.
 I just didn’t care about things the way other kids did.
 I started stealing in kindergarten.
 I never felt remorse.
 By junior high I was breaking into classrooms after hours at my school just because I could.
 I was also reading.
 A lot.

 I spent hours at the library pouring over psychology books.
 I figured out I was a sociopath fairly quickly.
 The problem was this: there was a glaring contradiction between what the books said and how I felt.
 Everything I was reading indicated that I was a sociopath and yet everything I was reading said that sociopaths were terrible people: that they had no conscious; they had no soul; they couldn’t be treated; they couldn’t be controlled.
 But I knew I wasn’t a terrible person.
 And I knew I could be controlled: I just had to do it myself.

 My behavior worsened as I grew older.
 It was as if there was a definitive split in my personality: my depth of emotion on one side was equally matched by my infinite lack of emotion on the other.
 In many cases I didn’t even really want to do some of the things I was doing.
 It was almost a compulsion: a prison break for the dark side of my personality.
 None of the books were helping so I decided to see a therapist.
 I needed help.